Bid to allow Jeremy Corbyn to stand as Labour candidate again is defeated

 Supporters of the former leader – who remains suspended by the parliamentary party – attempted to change Labour rules to allow him to run because he is still a member.

-One told the Liverpool conference it “would be a gift to the Greens, to the Lib Dems and the Tories” if Mr Corbyn is blocked and is forced to stand as an independent candidate or retire.
+One told the Liverpool conference it “would be a gift to the Greens, to the Lib Dems and the Tories” if Mr Corbyn was blocked and forced to stand as an independent candidate or retire.

-“If we don’t change the rules and Jeremy can’t stand for Labour at the next election, well that would just be a disaster for us frankly,” Peter Talbot, from his Islington North seat, claimed.

-But the move was defeated heavily on a card vote by 62 per cent to 38 per cent, with both constituency parties and trade unions voting against it.

 Register for free to continue reading